Li-Heng-LH/JavaProfessionalWorkOut/design-patterns/README.md

   The first line of any constructor is a call to a parent constructor with the super() command.
   If all of the constructors are declared private in the singleton class,
   it is impossible to create a subclass that can call parent class' constructor.
+* Both the `StaffRegister` class and `HayStorage` class instantiate the singleton at the time the class is loaded.
+  Conceptually, these two implementations are equivalent, since both create the singleton when the class is loaded.
+  Since the singleton is created when the class is loaded, we are able to mark the reference `final`.
+  By marking instance `final`, it cannot be reassigned, guarantees only one instance will be created within our application.

 &nbsp;